galya-dev/AI-Study-Buddy/README.md

  Tech Bloom | My First Steps in AI & Coding💻

+ABOUT ME

 Hi there!
 I'm GALYA.👋
 Welcome to my GitHub profile!
 This is where I share my journey into the world of technology, creativity, and self-growth.

+🎓Academic Degree /
+📐 Master in Natural Sciences – Mathematics.

 I'm passionate about:
 - 🤖 Artificial Intelligence